 Computers, internet and wifi

-We provide free computing, internet & WiFi facilities to library members.
+We provide free computing, internet and WiFi facilities to library members.
 All our libraries have public computers and free WiFi.

 Our public computers are connected to the internet and Microsoft Office software is installed.
-Most web based email services can be accessed in the library.
-All our computers have security and anti-virus software and any device you attach to our computer will automatically be checked for viruses.
+Most web-based email services can be accessed in the library.
+All our computers have security and anti-virus software and any device you attach to our computers will automatically be checked for viruses.

 Printers and scanners

 All computers are connected to a printer and printouts are available in black and white or colour; charges apply for this service.
-Most libraries also have an A4 scanner which can be used with specified computers; if you need to use the scanner we suggest that you phone the library to discuss your needs as we cannot guarantee immediate availability and scanners are not supported on all computers.
+Most libraries also have an A4 scanner which can be used with specified computers; if you need to use the scanner, we suggest that you phone the library to discuss your needs as we cannot guarantee immediate availability.

 How do I book a computer?